Build a Process Mindset: 3 Common Stumbling Blocks to Avoid

 The book will help leaders at all companies—from early stage startups to established corporations—run better businesses and live better lives.

-Part of the TRACTION Library, Process! shows that the 80-20 approach to getting your core processes “followed by all” will help you:
+Part of the TRACTION Library, Process! shows that the 80-20 approach to getting your core processes “following the process” will help you:

 • Achieve consistent results